Azure-Samples/batch-dotnet-manage-batch-accounts/README.md

 - csharp
 products:
 - azure
-services: Batch
+extensions:
-platforms: dotnet
+- services: Batch
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing batch accounts in C# #

  Azure Batch sample for managing batch accounts -
   - Get subscription batch account quota for a particular location.
   - List all the batch accounts, look if quota allows you to create a new batch account at specified location by counting batch accounts in that particular location.
   - Create a batch account with new application and application package, along with new storage account.
   - Get the keys for batch account.
   - Regenerate keys for batch account
   - Regenerate the keys of storage accounts, sync with batch account.
   - Update application's display name.
   - Create another batch account using existing storage account.
   - List the batch account.
   - Delete the batch account.
       - Delete the application packages.
       - Delete applications.

 ## Running this Sample ##